Class of 2014

 Majors/minors: Double major – Chinese Language & Culture, Economics

-Briefly describe what you have done since graduation and what you are currently doing: Completed GE’s Financial Management Program.
-I now work for GE Capital Antares where I am an underwriter for sponsor finance.
+I completed GE’s Financial Management Program and now work for GE Capital Antares where I am an underwriter for sponsor finance.

 Class of 2011

 Major: Biology, Minors: Chemistry and Japanese Language & Culture

 After graduating from Wake Forest I worked at the Karen Beasley Sea Turtle Rescue and Rehabilitation center for 7 months.
 After the sea turtle hospital I moved to Rausu 羅臼町 in Hokkaido Japan to teach as an ALT for 2 years.
 Starting in August 2014 I will be studying law at Rutgers University-Newark School of Law.

 Majors: Business Enterprise & Management / Chinese Language & Culture (with honors) double major